jhoe123/Elastos.Essentials.Connector.Client.JS.SDK/README.md

 ## Architecture

-This implementation uses Wallet Connect internally (originally targetting ethereum) in order to also manage custom DID, Hive and other intents.
+This implementation uses Wallet Connect internally (originally targetting Ethereum) in order to also manage custom DID, Hive and other intents.

 ## Build